TAROT CARDS

 Pages are the messengers of the tarot.
 They carry a vibrant, youthful curiosity towards life's endevors.

+Each suit ends with four Court Cards.
+These figures represent different ways of engaging with the world.
 Sometimes they reflect people in our lives; other times they reveal aspects of our own personality emerging or evolving.
 They remind us that experience is shaped not only by what happens, but by how we respond to it.

 A Language of Symbols